wallnerryan/vagrantspice/README.md

 Configured Machine Providers
 -----------------
 The following providers have been configured already within VagrantSpice.
 If there is a provider that is not listed, the provider_config.rb and consumer_config.rb files must be updated with relevant normalizing information.
 The following represents relevant authentication parameters in the consumer_config.rb file.
+The parameters are required only if you are leveraging the specific provider.

 AWS